Make Your Own Cough Syrup with Echinacea and Licorice

 - 1For this recipe, mix 2 ounces of herbs and a quart of water, then begin simmering the mixture on low heat, and reduce the liquid down to a pint.Advertisement

-- 2Strain herbs from the liquid, making sure that none is left.Run it through a fine mesh sieve, coffee filter or cheesecloth.
+- 2Run it through a fine mesh sieve, coffee filter or cheesecloth.
 (You can even use a clean white cloth.)
-Now pour the concentrated liquid into the simmer pot.Advertisement
+Now pour the concentrated liquid into the simmer pot.Strain herbs from the liquid, making sure that none is left.Advertisement

 - 3Add a cup of fresh honey or maple syrup (or vegetable glycerin, or any other sweetener you prefer) per pint of the liquid.